Intro-to-SE-lab-Spring-22/Group-1/README.md

 Social Media based on Facebook

 ### Objective:
-Program a website application in Python or Javascript that functions as a social media.
+Program a website application in Python or Javascript that functions as a social media platform.

 ### Features:
 A profile system with user privacy through the use of user names and passwords.
 A post feature that allows users to post a block of text and allow other users to comment blocks of text underneath posts.
 A friend system that allows users to add each other and see each other's posts.